arnoudplantinga/personal-website/content/home/about.md

 <!-- # Biography -->

-I'm a PhD student at Tilburg University's Social Psychology department and the Tilburg Institute for Behavioral Economics Research.
-My PhD project focuses on poverty and financial decisions.
-I'm working with Marcel Zeelenberg and Seger Breugelmans.
+I’m a PhD student at Tilburg University’s Social Psychology department and the Tilburg Institute for Behavioral Economics Research.
+With Marcel Zeelenberg and Seger Breugelmans, I study how poverty influences decision making.
+I’m also an improvisation actor and trainer at the [Tilburg Tigers](http://www.tilburgtigers.nl).